Q: Is the Incubator only open to Latinx filmmakers?

 A: NALIP reserves the right to exclude any submission that it believes, in its sole discretion, doesn’t meet the required criteria, or for any other reason at NALIP’s reasonable discretion.

-Unfortunately, NALIP cannot offer personalized feedback or legal advice, we would love to speak with each individual filmmaker, but it simply isn’t viable for us to correspond with up to 14,000 applicants each year.
-We view far more worthy applicants than we are able to include in our yearly incubators, so please don’t be discouraged and know that we will keep creating new incubators and programs, so stay on the lookout for more from Latino Lens™!
+A: Unfortunately, NALIP cannot offer personalized feedback or legal advice.
+We view far more worthy applicants than we are able to include in our yearly incubators, so please don’t be discouraged and know that we will keep creating new incubators and programs at Latino Lens™!

 Q: Could the final project be disqualified?